Logo Image

 Sandhill Manor, Fordingbridge, Hampshire

-I hope they don't mind but this is a picture from the 'Forres Sandle Manor School' website showing what I believe is the Elizabethan front to the old Manor House.
+This is a picture from the 'Forres Sandle Manor School' website (I hope they don't mind!) showing, in the middle left entranceway, what I believe is the Elizabethan front to the old Manor House.
 The Manor used to be called Sandhill but is better known now as 'Sandle' or 'Sandleheath'.
-The Blachfords inherited the Manor through the marriage of Richard Blachford to Eleanor Waterton in about 1623.
-Eleanor inherited from her father Robert Waterton and he in turn held it from his wife Jane Molyns whom he married in 1602.
-The first mention of the Molyns family and Sndhill is the will of Nicholas Molyns in 1429.
-Prior to that the Molyns family held mills in Petherton and Durston in Somerset and the Hampshire Heraldian Visitations claim that they descend from a Sir Richard Molyns who died 1324.
+The Blachfords inherited the Manor through the marriage of Richard Blachford to Eleanor Waterton in 1623.
+Eleanor inherited it from her father Robert Waterton and he in turn held it from his wife Jane Moleyns (or Molyns / Molins) whom he married in 1602.
+The first mention of the Moleyns family and Sandhill is the will of Nicholas Moleyns in 1429.
+Prior to that the Moleyns family held mills in Petherton and Durston in Somerset and the Hampshire Heraldian Visitations claim that they descend from a Sir Richard Moleyns who died 1324.
+I am not so confident about the link to Sir Richard but think the line goes back to a John Moleyns and his mother Joan in Somerset in the early 14th century.

 Click for a larger image of Sir John Montacute, Salisbury Cathedral